YoRzHe-HotaaRu/uitm-devops-challenge-clarity/README.md

 | 🌐 **Live Website** | [https://rentverse-frontend-nine.vercel.app/](https://rentverse-frontend-nine.vercel.app/) |
 | 📱 **Mobile App (APK)** | [Download RentVerse APK](MobileAppBuild/rentverse-clarity.apk) |

+> **⚡ Database Wake-Up Notice**: This project uses **Supabase Free Tier** for the database.
+If the site hasn't been accessed for a while, the database may be in "sleep mode" and the first request might take **5-10 seconds** to wake up.
+If you see a loading error, please **refresh the page once or twice** and it will work normally.
+This is a limitation of free hosting services, not a bug in the application.

 ### 🧪 Test Admin Account

 > **Note**: MFA is disabled only for this specific account to allow testing of admin functionalities.
 For non-MFA accounts, you won't be greeted by the Welcome Popup Modal.